raspberrypilearning/blender-marble/en/quiz1/question_1.md

   --- feedback ---

-  That's correct.
-Procedural textures are scalable, can cover any surface and are easy to edit.
+  That's right.
+Procedural textures are scalable, can cover any surface, and are easy to edit.

   --- /feedback ---